acailic/acailic.github.io/_notes/oca-chapter-6.md

 - A try without resources must have either a catch or a finally.
 It may have both as well.

+-  `tc.method(null);` The reason is quite simple, the most specific method depending upon the argument is called.
+Here, null can be passed to all the 3 methods but FileNotFoundException class is the subclass of IOException which in turn is the subclass of Object.
+So, FileNotFoundException class is the most specific class.
+So, this method is called.

  # override Constructor with exceptions